Course Outline

 - Diagnosis of Malaria - Thin Smears

-- The pathologist on call is on his/her way and you receive a thin smear to evaluate for the percent infected RBCs.
-Calculate the percent infected RBCs ...
+- The pathologist on call is on their way, and you receive a thin smear to evaluate the percentage of infected RBCs.
+Calculate the percent infected RBCs...

 - Diagnosis of Malaria - Rapid Diagnostic Tests